 Effectiveness depends on consistency measured in hours, not vibes.
 A daily nag at a fixed minute is the entire discipline, delegated.

 Set this reminder on WhatsAppTo set a birth control pill reminder on WhatsApp, text NagMeLater "Remind me every day at 9pm to take my pill", or tap a button below to send it in one tap.
 The bot confirms the schedule and nags you at the right moment.
-No app, no signup, first 5 reminders free.
+No app, no signup, first 7 days free.

 Pick the hour you are most reliably reachable.